EndPointCorp/end-point-blog/2011/10/17/imapfilter-lua-email-mutt-filtering.html.md

 print('Mediawiki emails moved:        ' .. count)
 ```

 Searches can be applied to an existing search result to create a new table.
-In the code above, a new table named 'result' is created that is based off of our 'baseresult' table, with the condition that only entries matching a specific "To" or "Cc" field are added.The '+' acts as as a logical 'OR'.
+In the code above, a new table named ‘result’ is created that is based off of our ‘baseresult’ table, with the condition that only entries matching a specific “To” or “Cc” field are added.The ‘+’ acts as as a logical ‘OR’.

 Deletion is handled in a similar way: